 A border military post, some bunkers, and the border crossing pyramid sign still remains by the crossing.
 We will have a picnic lunch in lush Alpine meadows carpeted with wildflowers and full of butterflies.
 The Peaks of the Balkans trail finishes at the very beautiful village of Theth with its traditional tower houses surrounded by steep mountains.
 This evening, we enjoy a delicious dinner at Polia's guest house.
 We'll celebrate the beautiful day and newfound friendships.

 Trek: 20 km, 7-8 hours; elevation gain: 1050m; elevation loss: 1100m.

 After breakfast, our adventure ends with a private transfer to Shkoder, ending our exciting trek in the heart of the Balkans.

 The afternoon is left open to rest and explore this ancient and very special city on your own.
 Perhaps you take a private walking tour to become more familiar with the city.
 Exploration takes to many of Shkodra's most notable sights including Castle Rozafa; Saint Stephen Church; Lead Mosque; Mesi Bridge; Orthodox Church; Ebu Bekr Mosque; The Catholic Cathedral and numerous historic buildings to explore.
 Breakfast included.

 Driving: 2 hours.

-Although we try to do our very best to carry out the schedule written above, this itinerary of Peaks of the Balkans trail is subject to change for some reasons beyond our control.
-This is an 10-day trip, however, we can make it shorter or even longer.
+Although we try to do our very best to carry out the schedule written above, this itinerary of the Peaks of the Balkans trail is subject to change for some reasons beyond our control.
+This is a 10-day trip, however, we can make it shorter or even longer.